-Knowing that I'm building a better future for my family - my beautiful wife who supports me and my two young children.
+Knowing that I'm building a better future for my family - my beautiful wife who supports me and my three young children.
 When you have purpose in your life, you are able to turn vision and goals into reality much easier.

 What business person inspired you most?